xiaoyu3x/SmartHome-Demo/snap/README.md

 ```
 Install the snap from the `edge` channel:
 ```
-$ snap install iotivity-smarthome-demo --edge
+$ sudo snap install iotivity-smarthome-demo --edge
 ```
-The [REST API server](https://github.com/01org/iot-rest-api-server) will be started after installing the snap.
+The [IoT REST API server](https://github.com/01org/iot-rest-api-server) will be started after installing the snap.
 You could verify the gateway function by launching a web browser and accessing the web service of URL `/api/system` on Intel Joule development kit at port 8000, or enter the following equivalent command on the development console.
 ```
 $ wget -O- <IP_address_of_Intel_Joule_board>:8000/api/system
 Connecting to 192.168.1.105:8000... connected.